-Make a Homeschool Daily Schedule
+Homeschool Daily Schedule

-• A morning routine before school
+• Morning routine before school

 • Lunch